I am so glad that you are here! My name is Audrey Logan (she/her) and I'm a full spectrum doula.

 The most important quality you should be looking for in a doula is someone who you can truly connect to and feel comfortable with.
 Let's be honest, the person you hire is probably going to see you naked, so it's best to get to know them before hand.
 So here we go...

 I am a birth obsessed, cat loving, bibliophile, plant hoarder.
 I am deeply in love and like with Jesse, my partner of 5 years.
-I love to paint (not very well), make macrame plant holders (I need somewhere to put all of my plants!), use too many exclamation marks, and be the crazy cat lady in the neighborhood who walks her cat on a leash.
-I'm also actively trying to convince Jesse that we NEED a cat stroller, but he still won't budge.
+I love to paint, make macrame plant holders (I need somewhere to put all of my plants!), use too many exclamation marks, and be the crazy cat lady in the neighborhood who walks her cat on a leash.

-I nanny the most incredible almost 1 year old little girl, who brings me endless joy and laughter on a daily basis.
+I nanny the most incredible 1 year old little girl, who brings me endless joy and laughter on a daily basis.
 I don't have any kids of my own yet, but look forward to that journey once we're ready.
-I'm also a very spiritual person, which is part of where I get my love for birth work.
-I see birth as sacred, magical and transformative.
+I'm also a deeply spiritual person, which is part of where I get my love for birth work.
+I see birth as sacred, magickal, and transformative.

 Oh and did I mention...
 I LOVE BIRTH!
 I took my original birth doula training in June of 2019 with DONA and just recently finished my full spectrum doula training with BADT.
 I am so in love with that training and how it centered teaching doulas how to serve and limit harm of BIPOC and LGBTQIA+ people